joelfiddes/cv-markdown/index_scienceVersion.md

 ## Currently

 I am a geoscientist with over 10 years of experience working with international organistations, multilateral donors and UN bodies as a consultant.
-My main interest is on high mountain processes related to natural hazards and water resources and impacts upon society.
-I use and develop geoscientific models and other datascience tools in combination with field campaigns to understand these processes and improve mapping and forecasting techniques.
+My main interest is on high mountain processes related to natural hazards and water resources.
+I use and develop geoscientific models and other datascience tools in combination with field campaigns to understand these processes.
 <!-- I'm currently working as a data scientist at [WSL Institute for Snow and Avalanche Research](http://www.slf.ch/), based in Davos, Switzerland.
 Here I develop and manage a data infrastructure for large volumes of real-time data from meteorological stations.
 I aim to combine field measurements, climate datasets and modelling tools to solve real-world problems related to climate change and its impact in mountain and other remote regions.
 I have experience in academic and applied sectors. -->